bgruening/docker-galaxy-stable/README.md

 Every Galaxy configuration parameter in `config/galaxy.ini` can be overwritten by passing an environment variable to the `docker run` command during startup.
 The name of the environment variable has to be:
 `GALAXY_CONFIG`+ *the_original_parameter_name_in_capital_letters*
-For example, you can set the Galaxy session timeout to 5 mintues by adding `-e "GALAXY_CONFIG_SESSION_DURATION=5"` to the `docker run command`
+For example, you can set the Galaxy session timeout to 5 minutes by adding `-e "GALAXY_CONFIG_SESSION_DURATION=5"` to the `docker run command`

 *by default* the `admin_users`, `master_api_key` and the `brand` variable it set to: